Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 In traditional shamanic practice, soul retrieval involved ceremony.
 Ritual.
 Intentional spiritual journey work, often involving drumming, altered states of consciousness, plant medicine, or extended periods of prayer and preparation.

-The soul retriever would journey into the spiritual plane on behalf of the person.
+The soul retriever would journey for the person.
 They would find what had been scattered.
 They would dialogue with it, honor it, understand what it had been carrying, and then call it home through ceremony, song, and sacred intention.

 The returning fragment was welcomed back into the body through breath.
 Through sound.
 Through the laying on of hands.
 Through the witness of the community.